codas-hep/codas-hep.github.io/content/pages/preparation.md

 If Apple's Xcode Command Line Tools weren't previously installed, then the Homebrew installation should have taken care of that for you as well.

-**Install a recent C/C++ compiler.** The default Apple system compiler (clang) does not support OpenMP out of the box, which is used in some lectures, so please also install the GNU Compiler Collection (GCC), version >= 4.8.
+**Install a recent C/C++ compiler, or at least an OpenMP library.** The default Apple system compiler (clang) does not support OpenMP out of the box, which is used in some lectures.
+One way to overcome this problem is to install the GNU Compiler Collection (GCC), version >= 4.8.

 In the terminal, these are the commands to install GCC in Homebrew: